About the MSW program

 What orientation activities does the school provide for new students?

 We require all new students to attend orientation sessions that introduce you to campus resources, support services, curriculum, financial aid, field instruction and technology.
-New students also participate in a community immersion experience in which faculty-led teams explore Southern California’s neighborhoods to help students begin thinking about the influence communities and social networks have on people’s lives.
 An international student advisor also is available to help foreign students become oriented to the school.

 Is student housing available?